-What Is EDR and why it matters in cyber security
+What is EDR and why it matters in cyber security

 Endpoint Detection and Response (EDR), is a critical technology within the realm of cyber security, designed to monitor and respond to cyber threats targeting endpoints such as laptops, desktops and servers.
 Endpoints represent some of the most vulnerable assets in a business environment.
 This makes EDR security not only essential but also one of the cornerstones of modern cyber security strategies.